Retatrutide Side Effects: GI Rates, Safety Signals & Clinical Comparison

 Severe Abdominal Pain & Persistent Symptoms

 While most gastrointestinal symptoms are mild-to-moderate, severe abdominal pain was reported in a small subset of patients at higher doses.
-Severe abdominal pain that persists beyond 48 hours or is accompanied by persistent vomiting warrants immediate medical evaluation.
+Severe abdominal pain that persists beyond 48 hours or is accompanied by persistent vomiting warrants immediate medical evaluation—acute pancreatitis should be considered in the differential diagnosis.
+Further investigation, including measurement of pancreatic enzymes such as serum amylase and lipase, may be warranted in cases of persistent or severe symptoms to rule out acute pancreatitis or other pancreatic disorders.
 Healthcare providers monitoring patients in clinical settings should differentiate between commonly reported transient GI discomfort during titration and symptoms that may indicate pancreatitis or gallbladder disease—conditions associated with rapid weight loss in patients taking incretin-based medication.

 How Common Are Injection Site Reactions?